 Element Melbourne Richmond

-Head 6km east of the CBD for another recently opened pet-friendly choice.
-Element Melbourne Richmond sees the debut of the Element by Westin brand, from Marriott International, an eco-friendly and pet-friendly hotel.
+Head 6km east of the CBD for another pet-friendly choice in Melbourne.
+Element Melbourne Richmond is the Australian debut of the Element by Westin brand, from Marriott International, an eco-friendly and pet-friendly hotel.

 Some of the eco-friendly features of the hotel include oversized windows that provide an abundance of natural light, energy-saving LED lighting and water-saving taps and fixtures.
-There’s a 24-hour fitness centre, including yoga classes, a Bikes-to-Borrow program, and a multi-functional dining space that transforms throughout the day.
+There’s a 24-hour fitness centre and bicycles to rent, plus the hotel is close to the off-lead Fairview Park.

 There are five pet-friendly rooms, which come with a dog bed (on request), water and food bowls, and toys.
-Your dog will be delighted to sample the pooch-friendly mini-bar, or head to the nearby off-lead Fairview Park.
-There’s an additional charge of $80 per stay.
+Up to two dogs up to 20kg are welcome, with an additional charge of $30 per stay.
+Contact the hotel directly for further details.

 Lake Wendoree Holiday Apartments, Ballarat